stef44n/library/README.md

 <h3 align="left">Key objectives:</h3>

-* Introduction to object constructors and prototypes
+-   Introduction to object constructors and prototypes
-* More in depth practice of DOM operations
+-   More in depth practice of DOM operations
-* Use HTML table to display information
+-   Use HTML table to display information
-* Dynamically add/remove table rows (based on array index value) using buttons
+-   Dynamically add/remove table rows (based on array index value) using buttons
+-   Add a simple form with validation to add `new Book` class objects in correct format

 <!-- <h3 align="left">Biggest challenges</h3>
 <ul>